How to Deal With House Sale Contingencies

 - You find a buyer for your home.
 Your contract for the new home moves forward.

-- You don’t find a homebuyer in the time frame specified, which is usually 30-60 days), the offer and contract for buying a new home is voided.
+- You don’t find a homebuyer in the time frame specified, which is usually 30-60 days), the offer and contract for buying a new home are both voided.
 Buyers may return any money sellers put in.
 You start a whole new home-search process.

 - The sellers put a kick-out clause (an addendum) in the contract.
 Sellers can keep their home on the market, and if they find a new buyer while you’re trying to sell your home, they’ll give you 72 hours to continue the contract or drop out so they can accept a different offer, according to R.C.
 Shea and Associates.